Inside the 908th: Personnel specialists

 |0

-This work, Inside the 908th: Personnel specialists [Image 2 of 2], by SrA Austin Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Inside the 908th: Personnel specialists, by Maj.
+John Stamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT